Feb. 2, 2023

 📝Le juge, l'obligation de compliance et l'entreprise.
-Le système probatoire de la Compliance (The judge, the compliance obligation and the company.
-The Compliance probationary system), in🕴️M.A.
-Frison-Roche (dir.), 📕La Juridictionnalisation de la Complian
+Le système probatoire de la Compliance, in🕴️M.-A. Frison-Roche (ed.), 📕La juridictionnalisation de la Complian

-► English Summary of this article: the article aims to identify the link that must be established between the company in its relationship with the compliance obligations it assumes and the judges to whom it is accountable in this respect: this link is established by evidence.
+► Summary of the article (done by the Journal of Regulation & Compliance): the article aims to identify the link that must be established between the company in its relationship with the compliance obligations it assumes and the judges to whom it is accountable in this respect: this link is established by evidence.
 The evidentiary system of proof has yet to be constructed, and it is the purpose of this long study to lay the groundwork.

 To this end, the article begins with a description of what is designated here as the "probatory square" in a "probatory system" that is superimposed on the system of rules of substantive legal system.
 This is all the more important because Compliance seems to be in frontal collision in its very principles with the general principles of the evidentiary system, in particular because it seems that the company would have to prove the existence of the Law or that it would have to bear in a definitive way the burden of proving the absence of violation, which seems to be contrary not only to the presumption of innocence but also to the principle of the freedom of action and of undertaking.
 In order to re-articulate Compliance Law, the obligations of compliance which legitimately weigh on the company, it is necessary to return to the probatory system specific to Compliance, so that it remains within the Rule of Law.
 This presupposes the adoption of a substantial definition of Compliance, which is not only compliance with the rules, which is only a minimal dimension, but implies that Compliance Law should be defined by the Monumental Goals on which the public authorities and the companies are in substantial alliance.